Nexmo/station/_documentation/messaging/us-short-codes/guides/2fa.md

 You can use Two-factor Authentication API to prove a user's identity.
 Provision a US Short Code with a standard or custom template that specifies the custom parameters for two-factor authentication (2FA) messages.
 These APIs support 2FA for the US and Canada.

 Two-factor authentication (also known as 2FA) provides user identification by combining two different components.
 In this case, a phone number associated with your user and a PIN.
-Before you use this API you have to [Setup a Pre-approved Short Code for 2FA](/numbers/guides/enable-2fa).
+Before you use this API you have to [Setup a preapproved Short Code for 2FA](/numbers/guides/enable-2fa).

 The workflow for Two-factor Authentication API is: